-This is where Nike got their slogan, “Just Do It.”
+Could this be where Nike got their slogan, “Just do it?”
 You must apply what you learn.
 Push your boundaries.
-You can listen to exceptional teachers, but these are only showing what we can do if you put the knowledge into action.
+You can listen to exceptional teachers, but they only show what you can do if you put the knowledge into action.

-So, small is good.
+Small steps are an excellent approach to spiritual exploration.
 Learn and practice seated and moving mindfulness meditation techniques.
 They take as little as 1 minute, apply the learning.
-Even a few moments of silence and rest will enable you to return to activity more focused.
+Even a few moments of silence and rest will enable you to return to the activity more focused.
 Try it.

 Avoid Spiritual Fast Food

-This is the actual problem behind spiritual stagnation.
-If the information you study is absent any methods that affect awareness and consciousness, then there is no way to apply the learning.
+The problem behind spiritual stagnation is counterfeit spirituality.
+If your spiritual path is absent from any methods that affect awareness, perception, and consciousness, then there is no way to apply the learning.

-The doctrine and dogma are the fast food of spirituality.
+The doctrine and dogma of organized religion are the fast food of spirituality.
 It tastes good but does not provide nourishment.
 That’s why you need to make sure you are using practices that produce results.

 How a Follower Differs from a Spiritual Explorer

-A follower needs constant programming to maintain equilibrium.
-Most go every week.
-Some need to go more often.
+A follower needs continual programming to solidify the paradox of ignoring the truth.
+Most go every week, and some need to go more often.
 It’s repeating and memorizing doctrine and dogma to overcome the facts that threaten their worldview.

 Being a follower is about theology and philosophy.
-It centers on, around stories of Sages and Avatars.
-They learn about those who experienced some great awakening and transformation.
-But, these stories are absent from any processes that can transform consciousness.
+It centers around stories of Sages and Avatars.
+They learn about those who experienced some great awakening and transformation, but these stories are absent from any processes that can transform consciousness.
 Philosophies, doctrine, and dogma are distractions from meaningful self-discovery.

-Western organized religion is glorified salesmanship designed to have you believe something mystical will happen… after you die.
+Western organized religion is glorified salesmanship designed to have you believe something mystical will happen after you die.
 Afterlife rewards get you nowhere while you are living.
-This isn’t practicing, it’s accepting a substitute to keep you from facing the driving forces behind your spiritual desires.
+Substituting mythology for action isn’t practicing; it’s accepting a counterfeit to keep you from facing the driving forces behind your spiritual desires.

-So, you must keep going back because there’s no spiritual nourishment.
-Religion is the fast food of true spirituality.
-It tastes like food but it’s only a food-like substitute.
-But, they can’t sell you if you go out walking your path and develop your practice.
-Do your own research.
-Do your consciousness research.
+If you practice organized religion, you must keep going back because there’s no spiritual nourishment.
+Western organized religion is the fast food of true spirituality.
+It tastes like food, but it’s only a food-like substitute.
+They can’t sell you anything if you walk your path and develop your own practice.

 Methods that Affect Consciousness

-Everyone has their way of awakening.
-And, each of us has spiritual gifts to aid in this quest.
+Everyone has their way of awakening, and each of us has spiritual gifts to aid in this quest.
 These gifts are sleeping in our DNA.
-So, waking these gifts is the key.
-You must apply what you learn to set your spiritual walk into motion.
+Awakening these gifts is the key, and to do this, you must apply what you learn.
 It opens our minds to new potentials.